Jan Olschowsky: Club career

 Olschowsky began his football career in 2008 and in the youth of SV Glehn in the Glehn district of Korschenbroich.
 In July 2009 he moved to Borussia Mönchengladbach and went through all the youth teams at the club.
 He played 29 games for the Mönchengladbach U17 team in the Under 17 Bundesliga and 27 games for the Mönchengladbach U19 selection in the Under 19 Bundesliga.
-On October 13, 2018, he made his debut for Borussia Mönchengladbach II in a 2–1 win over SV 19 Straelen at the age of 16, as the youngest goalkeeper in the Regionalliga West.
+On 13 October 2018 he made his debut for Borussia Mönchengladbach II in a 2–1 win over SV 19 Straelen at the age of 16, as the youngest goalkeeper in the Regionalliga West.

-In July 2020, Olschowsky signed a professional contract with Borussia Mönchengladbach that runs until June 30, 2023.
-On September 27, 2022, he made his debut in the first-team matchday squad.
+In July 2020, Olschowsky signed a professional contract with Borussia Mönchengladbach that runs until 30 June 2023.
+On 27 September 2022 he made his debut in the first-team matchday squad.
 With both first-choice goalkeeper Yann Sommer and his substitute Tobias Sippel being unavailable due to injury, Olschowsky made his Bundesliga debut against VfL Bochum on 8 November 2022.
 Mönchengladbach lost the match by 2–1 and he was voted by fans as the club's player of the match.

+On 9 January 2025, Olschowsky moved on loan to Alemannia Aachen in 3.
+Liga until the end of the season.
+On 30 June 2025, the loan was extended for the 2025–26 season.